-BlackRock, the Fund's investment adviser, manages the Fund's investments and its business operations subject to the oversight of the Board of the Fund.
+BlackRock, the Fund's investment adviser, manages the Fund's investments and its business operations subject to the oversight of the Board.
 While BlackRock is ultimately responsible for the management of the Fund, it is able to draw upon the trading, research and expertise of its asset management affiliates for portfolio decisions and management with respect to certain portfolio securities.
 BlackRock is an indirect, wholly-owned subsidiary of BlackRock, Inc.

 BlackRock, a registered investment adviser, was organized in 1994 to perform advisory services for investment companies.
-BlackRock and its affiliates had approximately \$4.652 trillion in investment company and other portfolio assets under management as of December 31, 2014.
+BlackRock and its affiliates had approximately \$4.525 trillion in investment company and other portfolio assets under management as of September 30, 2014.

 The Fund has entered into a management agreement (the "Management Agreement") with BlackRock.
-Under the Management Agreement, BlackRock receives for its services to the Fund a fee at the annual rate of 0.75% of the Fund's average daily net assets.
+Under the Management Agreement, BlackRock receives for its services to the Fund a fee computed daily as a percentage of the Fund's average daily net assets and payable monthly.